Frequently Asked Questions

 2. How will my donation be used?

 Please take a look at the "Cause" page to see where your money will be used.
-Majority of your donation will be used to expand the rhino landscape (40%), other monies will be used to support the rangers and smaller percentages for advocacy and fundraising.
+Majority of your donation will be used to support sustainable natural resources management within the Greater Laikipia Landscape.
+Over time, it is expected to grow to support other CCC initiatives in other conservation landscapes and countries.

-After making a donation, you will be kept up to date on all progress of the Rhino Revival Fund through the Laikipia Forum newsletter.
+After making a donation, you will be kept up to date on all progress of the Mazingira Conservation Fund through its newsletter.

 3. What if I can’t join the trip, but still want to donate?

 Of course!
-It’s wonderful to hear that you still want to support the Rhino Revival Fund and help protect the future of rhinos and wildlife in Kenya.
+It’s wonderful to hear that you still want to support the Mazingira Conservation Fund and help protect the future of rhinos and wildlife in Kenya.
 Please click on this link to make your donation.